VirajSalaka/api-platform/gateway/gateway-controller/pkg/eventhub/eventhub-claude.md

 // Config holds EventHub configuration type Config struct {
-	// BatchSize is the number of events to batch before sending to subscribers BatchSize int
-	// FlushInterval is how often to flush partial batches FlushInterval time.Duration
+	// PollInterval is how often to poll for state changes PollInterval time.Duration
 	// CleanupInterval is how often to run automatic cleanup CleanupInterval time.Duration
 	// RetentionPeriod is how long to keep events (default 1 hour)